samtupy/nvgt/web/src/blog/2024-06-03-48-hours-post-launch-updates.md

 is_draft: false
 ---
 # {{ page.title }}
-Written by Rory and modified by Sam Tupy
+Written by Rory and modified by Sam Tupy, updated about 6 hours after publication to include troubleshooting step regarding the new version which was just released.

 ## Introduction
 Hello everybody!